nondejus/ibmwatson/README.md

 - Example of API-key: `s1jsa-wm19ASXTXywnzw6ECd0xX`
 - Example of URL: `https://gateway-lon.watsonplatform.net/language-translator/api`

-## Giving first AI command
+## Your first AI command
-1. Now you can use cURL to invoke language translation using your service credentials, i.e. {apikey} and {url} copied above.
+Now you can use cURL to invoke language translation using your service credentials, i.e. {apikey} and {url} copied above.

 General format of a cURL command is:
 ```